All Episodes

 Sure.

-I am so happy that you call.
+I am so happy that you called.

-But I said that one of the reasons, one of the many reasons that she's hated is rooted in my undeniable truth of life number twenty-four, which is that feminism was established to allow unattractive women easier access to the mainstream of society.
+But I said that one of the reasons, one of the many reasons that she's hated is rooted in my undeniable truth of life number 24, which is that feminism was established to allow unattractive women easier access to the mainstream of society.

-And I said one of the reasons she's hated is that she can wear skirts and got away with it.
+And I said, one of the reasons she's hated is that she can wear skirts and got away with it among these old feminist lions.

-You you that's just bad.
+That's just bad.

 Absolutely.